rungrape/Half-WPA-converter/README.md

 pip install -r requirements.txt
 ```
 Then you are able to use the converter.
 The possible commands:
-1. Create hashcat file only for specified ESSID.
+1. Create .hccap file only for specified ESSID.
 ```
 python.exe converter.py inputfile.cap hccap ESSID
 ```